zacharyCormack/MAZE/README.md

 Then, *if appropriate*, the **high score** is updated.
 The high score is recorded in a file named *".hiscr"*.

+## Interface

+The UI involves a player first selecting a difficulty level and maze size.
+A *larger difficulty level* automatically requires a *larger maze size*.
+The player begins in the room at index `0`, but after exiting they are never told **exactly** where they are.
+By using the <ins>combination of *door colour* and *room colour* behind</ins>, a player can *recognize* entrances to *previously accessed rooms*.
+This allows players to choose new rooms, as each unentered room could contain the exit.

+The player is *never told* the index of the room they are in.
+That's because higher-indexed rooms are *closer to the exit*, allowing players recognize earlier that they went down a *dead end*.
+The order of doors must also be shuffled, because it would allow cheating: the correct door to enter from any room could be easily guessed.
+For larger difficulty and maze sizes, one is likely to see: two doors in a room that are identical, and that lead to identical rooms.
+This is *quite intentional*, and why there are only 6 colours used.

 ## Room Colours

 **Rooms now have colours!**